 Some of the Carberry family moved to Ireland, but this topic is not covered in this excerpt.

 Unwelcome in their beloved homeland, many Scots sailed for the colonies of North America.
 There, they found land and freedom, and even the opportunity to make a new nation in the American War of Independence.
 These Scottish settlers played essential roles in the founding of the United States, and the shaping of contemporary North America.
 Among them:

-Carberry Settlers in the United States in the 18th Century
+Carberry Settlers in United States in the 18th Century

-Carberry Settlers in the United States in the 19th Century
+Carberry Settlers in United States in the 19th Century